 I’ve gone in-depth about this in a previous webinar, but the key is to engage with prospects after they’ve shown interest in the content you’ve shared.

 I often find that a salesperson will publish an article or two and call it a day.
 Don’t be that person.
+The point is to engage potential customers to initiate two-way communication.

 Use your list of qualified leads to find your prospects’ social channels to take things a step further.
 Answer their related questions and continue warming up those contacts.